joaonunovalente/phd-website/_posts/2025-10-22-Point-Cloud-Registration-A-case-for-Exhaustive-Grid-Search.md

 - The rotation matrices are extracted from the EGS alignment results and compiled into the table presented in this report.

-- By analyzing these transformations, we can map directional reflections (left, right, up, down) and quantify the angular deviation of each node.
+- By analyzing these transformations, we can map directional reflections (x, y and z).

 <div style="overflow-x: auto; max-width: 100vw; margin: 0; padding: 0; box-sizing: border-box;">
 <div id="vibrometer-plot" style="width:100%;max-width:800px;height:600px;margin:auto;"></div>